csoroz/CIPs/CIP-1694/README.md

 Thus, the Constitutional Committee comes into play to make sure that the system can transition from its current state into fully decentralized governance in due course.
 Furthermore, in the long run, the committee can play a mentoring and advisory role in the governance decisions by being a set of elected representatives who are put under the spotlight for their judgment and guidance in governance decisions.
 Above all, the committee is required at all times to adhere to the Constitution and to ratify proposals in accordance with the provisions of the Constitution.

+// TODO Should we force a re-election of the initial committee?
+Should every committee have a term limit?

 ### Intentional Omission of Identity Validation

 Note that this CIP does not mention any kind of identity validation or verification for the members of the Constitutional Committee or the DReps.